rau123/rau123.github.io/README.md

+title:Welcome to Ray's Homepage! description:Prepare for inconsistent updates and scattered pages!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rau123/rau123.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.